Copper Fox Distillery

 Copper Fox Distillery is a distillery that produces American whiskey in Sperryville, Virginia and Williamsburg, VA.
-The owner and operator of Copper Fox Distillery is Rick Wasmund.
+The owner and operator of the distillery is Rick Wasmund.

 History

 Before starting Copper Fox, Wasmund apprenticed for six weeks at the Bowmore distillery on the Isle of Islay, learning the art of floor malting.
-Copper Fox was licensed to begin distilling by the Virginia ABC board in 2005 as a limited distiller (<5,000 gallons), and that year Copper Fox opened its first distillery in Sperryville, VA, in a converted apple packaging plant.
-Pursuing an additional location, Copper Fox purchased the historic Lord Paget Motor Inn in Williamsburg, VA, in 2015.
-They opened their second distillery location in July 2016, and both are operational today.
+The distillery was licensed to begin distilling by the Virginia ABC board in 2005 as a limited distiller (<5,000 gallons), and that year Copper Fox opened its first distillery in Sperryville, VA, in a converted apple packaging plant.
+It purchased the historic Lord Paget Motor Inn in Williamsburg, VA, in 2015 as a second distilling location which was opened in 2016.